 With the global pandemic Covid-19 forcing businesses across the globe to operate remotely, teams are displaced and everyone is adapting to a new way of working.

 With the world in such disruption, it’s easy to let office associated activities fall by the wayside.
-Company events and socials, coffee machine chat, programs and training – they all feel harder to maintain while your people are working from home.
-However, it’s important to keep up a degree of normality and routine, even if that means coming up with new processes.
+Company events and socials, coffee machine chat, team goal setting, programs and training – they all feel harder to maintain with everybody at home.
+However, it’s important to try and keep up a degree of normality and routine, even if that means coming up with new processes.

-Mentoring offers an effective solution under the current circumstances, helping foster a culture of open communication, knowledge sharing, generous leadership, and above all, human connection.
+Virtual mentoring offers an highly effective solution under the current circumstances, helping foster a culture of open communication, knowledge sharing, generous leadership, and above all, human connection – which we know we all need to prioritise right now.

 Mentoring is frequently used in organisations during any time of change, transition or transformation.
 Whether it’s new management or systems, a structural overhaul or re-distribution, mentoring can help to re-establish a culture of community across the organisation in a short period of time.

-For organisations worrying that their mentoring programs will fall apart with everybody out of office, now is the time to re-engage your participants and communicate the benefits of mentoring again.
+For organisations worrying that their mentoring programs will fall apart with everybody out of office, now is the time to re-engage your participants and communicate the benefits of mentoring again within the context of the global pandemic.
 We have some tips for promoting mentoring programs in our guide:

 It’s also important to establish and enable virtual mentoring.
 Luckily, everyone is getting into the habit of video meetings and conference calls, so mentoring sessions shouldn’t be any different.
 Using a mentoring software will make the process of managing and tracking relationships easier, which is essential while we’re all absent from the office.